gerardroche/gerardroche.github.io/_posts/2023-05-23-neovintageous-goto-symbol.md

 noremap <D-i> :GotoSymbolInProject<CR>
 ```

-Unlike many of my mappings, Here I use `noremap` instead of `nnoremap`. `noremap` applies to Normal, Visual, and Operator modes. `nnoremap` only applies to Normal mode.
+Unlike many of my sublime vim mappings, Here I use `noremap` instead of `nnoremap`. `noremap` applies to Normal, Visual, and Operator modes. `nnoremap` only applies to Normal mode.
 See `:help map-commands`.

 You can go to any symbol in a current file via *Menu → Goto → Goto Symbol*: